Need help? Call us 0800 032 9366

 Remember, pressure levels are variable from patient to patient, so your optometrist needs to know what the healthy pressure of your eye is, so they can assess whether it is increasing.

-3. How long does glaucoma take to develop?
+4. How long does glaucoma take to develop?

 The initial stage of vision loss from glaucoma happens very slowly, which unfortunately means that the damage can and will occur almost entirely unimpeded by human intervention.
 The build of pressure is very slow and gradual, and sadly once it becomes noticeable, that damage cannot be undone.

-4. How does it affect our vision?
+5. How does glaucoma affect vision?

 Glaucoma affects the peripheries of our vision, gradually darkening the outer reaches, and slowly creating channels through which we see.
 If left to continue, glaucoma will result in tunnelled vision, leaving only two holes for us to perceive light from, as opposed to the wide vision we are born with.